Oceanside, California: Geography

 Traveling north on Interstate 5, Oceanside is the last city before Orange County.
 As the crow flies, it is roughly the same distance from Aliso Viejo as it is to downtown San Diego.

 Together with Carlsbad and Vista, it forms a tri-city area.

 Climate

-Oceanside experiences a semi-arid climate (Köppen climate classification BSh) that is significantly tempered by maritime winds and the cool currents off the shoreline.
+Oceanside experiences a mild semi-arid climate (Köppen climate classification: BSk) that is significantly tempered by maritime winds and the cool currents off the shoreline.
 The average high temperatures range from 64 to 77 F, while the average low temperatures range from 45 to 64 F.